ravasthi/themes-richa.tmbundle/README.markdown

 The TextMate guys have a much better solution!

 1. Preferences → Bundles → Click Themes → Check Solarized
-2. Put the font preferences in a file.
+2. Put the font preferences in the preference file `~/.tm_properties`

-	# Settings
 	fontName         = "Anonymous Pro"
 	fontSize         = 14